takmanman/jekyll-with-commenting/README.md

 # jekyll-with-commenting
 A Jekyll site with a comment system

-This is a template jekyll site with a comment system.
+This is a template Jekyll site with a comment system.

 Comments are stored as YAML files and rendered at the bottom of the corresponding posts.